SoftwareDefinedBuildings/SnapLink/README.md

 docker pull kaifeichen/cellmate
 ```

-If you want to build your own environment, follow these [instructions](https://gist.github.com/kaifeichen/5839d0cbf357ede24662dc7c6e1f401f).
+If you want to build your own environment, follow the [install script](script/install.sh).

 ### Compile
 Clone the CellMate server repository